Skip to main content

 Google Tag Manager Integration for Ecommerce

-This guide walks you through the process of integrating with Rokt using Google Tag Manager (GTM).
-You'll learn how to create variables in GTM based on your data layer, and how to create tags to initialize the the Rokt SDK and insert placements.
+You'll learn how to create variables in Google Tag Manager based on your data layer, and how to create tags to initialize the Rokt SDK and insert placements.

 Understanding the data layer